Shree-Analyst/SafetyNet_Marketing_Analysis/README.md

 - Sharp rise with a peak in April 2020, driven by the onset of the Covid-19 pandemic
 - Steady decline since then until 2023, falling to pre-pandemic levels.

 By contrast, the **Compare Health Coverage campaign peaked in early-2021 and fell sharply in mid-2022.
-Customer Testimonial type campaigns drove this trend**: new monthly signups from this campaign type within Compare Health Coverage also peaked in early-2021 and fell sharply in mid-2022.
-Overall, this **campaign type had a high CTR (31%) and a high Signup Rate (3.5%)**. **Customer Testimonial type campaigns converted customers at a low CPS of $1.8 despite high spend ($10k) overall on Compare Health Coverage**.
-This indicates that investment in this campaign type generates returns by converting customers.
+Customer Testimonials drove this trend**: new monthly signups from this type of campaign for Compare Health Coverage also peaked in early-2021 and fell sharply in mid-2022.
+Overall, **Customer Testimonials had a high CTR (31%) and a high Signup Rate (3.5%)**. **Despite $10k overall spend on Compare Health Coverage, Customer Testimonials converted customers at a low CPS of $1.8**.
+This indicates that significant return on investment.

 Other campaign categories were linked to specific campaign types (eg., #CoverageMatters category with Product Promotion type campaigns) which requires further investigation with the marketing team to surface insights on category-type pairs.

-### Segmentation: 2 States Make up Over Half of Customers
+### Segmentation & Plan Performance

-- **New Jersey** accounts for 50% of customers.
+- **2 states make up over half of customers**: **New Jersey** accounts for 50% of customers.
 8.2k out of 16.4k customers were from New Jersey.
 A further 1.3k were from neighbouring **New York**, indicating that **58% of customers hail from these states alone**.
-- **Underperformance of platinum & bronze plans.** Only 12 customers signed up to the platinmum plan, at a high CPS of $491, indicating poor performance of this plan.
-The bronze plan also generated few signups (591) at a high CPS of $24.
+- **Underperformance of platinum & bronze plans.** Only 12 customers signed up to the platinmum plan, at a high CPS of $491, indicating poor performance.
+Similarly, the bronze plan also generated few signups (591) at a high CPS of $24.

 # Recommendations:

 Based on the insights and findings above, we would recommend the marketing team to consider the following:

-- $11k allocated to poorly performing campaigns neither increases awareness nor generates signups. **Reallocating these resources to Health For All & Compare Health Coverage can generate a 17% increase in CTR & 13% increase in Signup Rate.**
+- $11k allocated to poorly performing Golden Years Security & #InsureYourHealth campaigns neither increases awareness nor generates signups. **Reallocating these resources to Health For All & Compare Health Coverage can generate a 17% increase in CTR & 13% increase in Signup Rate.**
-- Customer Testimonial type campaigns drove peak & fall in Compare Health Coverage. **Expand this campaign type to Health For All, #CoverageMatters, and #Healthy Living to efficiently generate more economical signups.**
+- Customer Testimonials have a high CTR, high Signup Rate, and low CPS, specifically for Compare Health Coverage. **Expand Customer Testimonials to Health For All, #CoverageMatters, and #Healthy Living** to efficiently generate more economical signups.
-- Presence of various campaign category-campaign type pairs such as Compare Health Coverage-Customer Testimonials and #CoverageMatters-Product Promotion was noted. **Further examine category-type pairs to surface insights on attractive copies that increase awareness & generate signups.**
+- Work with the marketing team to **establish further links campaign-type links such as Compare Health Coverage-Customer Testimonials and #CoverageMatters-Product Promotion** to surface insights on attractive copies that increase awareness & generate signups.
-- High CPS & few customers sign up to Platinum & Bronze plans. **We recommend the sales team to investigate the bronze plan's offering and consider eliminating the platinum plan.**
+- Re-evaluate product offering due to High CPS & few signups to Platinum & Bronze plans. **Consider eliminating the platinum plan** & making improvements to the bronze plan.
-- The Family Coverage Plan campaign did not receive any clicks, hampering analysis. **We recommend the data engineering team to investigate this issue to strengthen future analysis.**

 # Caveats & Next Steps:
 Find a copy of the entire presentation used to share findings [here](https://github.com/Shree-Analyst/Health_Insurance_Analysis/blob/main/Presentation.pdf).

 To improve analysis, we recommend the following:
 - **Address Data Quality Issues:** Family Coverage Plan had no data on clicks.
 49 (0.3%) customer signups were not linked to any campaign.
 Combining data from separate tables creates nulls in new dimensions.
+Work with data engineering team to address these issues.
 - **Add Dimensions to Improve Analysis:** Adding campaign start & end dates allows establishing a link of campaign performance with spend over time.
 Adding First Touch allows linking signups to marketing channel performance.
 Adding customer claims helps to explore links between campaign types and claim amount with categories.
+Work with marketing team to determine ideal dimensions.
 - **Explore Dashboard for Self-Serve Insights:**
 Uncover specific insights & visualise trends using Tableau dashboard [here](link).